 We are also keen to support families.
 We run a parenting class in school and we can direct other parents to courses run by outside agencies.
-Through our school Family Support Adviser we have links with 'Family Resilience' and other support for families and we have used 'Holding Hands' for families of our very young children.
+Through our school Family Support Adviser we have links with the Family Support Service and other support for families and we have used 'Holding Hands' for families of our very young children.